Frequently Asked Questions

 Again, the first point is that we are 100% digital.
 Although the traditional arbitration forums have begun to migrate some of their offerings to online settings as a result of the pandemic, they are still largely meant to be in-person proceedings, just like court.
 New Era was created as a technology company first, with all of our resources devoted to creating the best online user experience possible, which means our digital products will always outperform the traditional arbitration forums.

 Second, traditional arbitration forums have been around for decades and in that time, like courts, their processes and procedures have evolved and grown exponentially.
 In fact, any seasoned attorney will likely tell you that going through a traditional arbitration process is in fact no easier, cheaper, or faster than going to court, and most of the time is spent fighting over nuanced procedural rules.
-New Era trims the fat and streamlines the entire process, dramatically reducing the time and cost spent on any given dispute.
+Through its proprietary Rules and Procedures, New Era trims the fat and streamlines the entire process, dramatically reducing the time and cost spent on any given dispute.

 Who does New Era use to resolve these disputes?